 A lot happens over Email

-Commonly-used email ids such as info@, sales@ or support@ make it easy to channel incoming emails into one inbox.
+Commonly-used email ids such as info@, contact@, or support@ make it easy to channel incoming emails into one inbox.

-But businesses also need efficient ways to ensure prompt, meaningful replies, or else sales opportunities would go abegging and customer satisfaction levels would dip.
+There's a clear need for email collaboration to ensure prompt, meaningful replies, or else sales opportunities would go abegging, and customer satisfaction levels would dip.

 Companies found different ways to meet this requirement.
 Organizations initially shared the email credentials (login id and password) of the email id with all team members.